Towards Causality-Aware Inferring: A Sequential Discriminative Approach for Medical Diagnosis: Causality-Aware MDA

 \subsection{Progressive Assurance Agent}

-\jf{According to} the previous discussion, we propose a \emph{Progressive Assurance Agent} (P2A) consisting of two separate yet cooperative branches for symptom-inquiry and disease-diagnosis, as shown in Fig.~\ref{fig:pipeline}.
-In P2A, the `fast but impulsive' inquiry branch inquires symptoms to get $\mathbf{s}_t$ from PBPS to maximize the sum of rewards while the `slow but rational' diagnosis branch models the $P(d | \mathbf{s}_t)$ to estimate the disease and its confidence according to $\mathbf{s}_t$ per step until it's confident enough~(satisfying \textit{Decision Threshold}~\cite{ratcliff2016diffusion}) to inform a disease.
-The inquiry branch is driven by the diagnosis branch to inquire symptoms that increase the confidence in order to \emph{meet decision threshold as soon as possible}.
-More details are provided in Appendix B.
+Our \emph{Progressive Assurance Agent} (P2A) consists of two separate yet cooperative branches for symptom inquiry and disease diagnosis, as shown in Fig.~\ref{fig:pipeline}.
+The inquiry branch inquires about symptoms to get $\mathbf{s}_t$ from PBPS to increase diagnosis confidence, while the diagnosis branch imagines and reasons the future scenarios to robustly estimate the disease and its confidence per step until the confidence is high enough~(satisfying \textit{Decision Threshold} (DT)~\cite{ratcliff2016diffusion}) to inform a disease.
+In this manner, if the patient is unfamiliar/out-of-distribution to the agent, the decision threshold will modulate the inquiry branch to adapt to the unfamiliar case.
+Formally, the overall optimization target of P2A is: